EKaroune/Open-Science-in-Phytolith-Research/Workshop on open science.md

 # Workshop on Open Science

-***Coming soon - here you will soon find details of a workshop that is being run to introduce some of the aspects of open science for phytolith researchers, environmental archaeologists and palaeoecologists***
+***Coming soon - here you will soon find details of a workshop that is being run to introduce some of the aspects of open science for phytolith researchers, environmental archaeologists and palaeoecologists***.

 Please check out a newly released chapter in *The Turing Way* about '[Getting started with Github'](https://the-turing-way.netlify.app/collaboration/github-novice.html).
 This has step by step instructions on how to get started with a new collaborative project.